For three decades, the biggest IPOs were rare, generational events.

 A record raise can also mark a peak rather than a beginning:

-- Saudi Aramco holds the all-time record and remains hugely profitable, but its stock tracks oil prices and OPEC+ decisions rather than compounding the way a high-growth tech company does.
+- Saudi Aramco held the all-time record for seven years and remains hugely profitable, but its stock tracks oil prices and OPEC+ decisions rather than compounding the way a high-growth tech company does.

 So what actually separates a great IPO from a merely large one?
 Not the headline figure, but what sits underneath it: